HNoMS Stord (G26): Construction and career

 She was laid down as HMS Success, but transferred to the Norwegians before completion.
 She was renamed HNoMS Stord when commissioned on 26 August 1943 under the command of Lt.-Cdr.
 Skule Storheill.
 The ship served in the Home Fleet in the 23rd Destroyer Flotilla.

 She played an important role in the Battle of the North Cape sinking of the German battleship Scharnhorst.
 Stord went in as close as 400 yards (360 m) to the Scharnhorst before firing torpedoes.
 After the battle, Admiral Fraser sent the following message to the Admiralty: "...
 Please convey to the C-in-C Norwegian Navy.
 Stord played a very daring role in the fight and I am very proud of her...".
 In an interview in The Evening News on 5 January 1944, the commanding officer of HMS Duke of York said: "... the Norwegian destroyer Stord carried out the most daring attack of the whole action..."

 In June 1944 Stord also took part in the Normandy landings.

 Postwar

 Stord was officially purchased from the UK government in 1946 and scrapped in Belgium in 1959.

-A model of Stord (approximately 300:1) can be seen in the D-Day museum at Arromanche, Normandy.
+A model of Stord (approximately 300:1) can be seen in the D-Day museum at Arromanches, Normandy.

 On 28 September 2014, Håkon Nilsen (1913-1976), the torpedo commander aboard Stord during the Scharnhorst attack, was the first Norwegian war veteran who in recognition of heroic service was posthumously awarded the Arctic Star by the United Kingdom.

 In 2015 another Arctic Star was awarded to Chief Petty Officer Arne Olsen (1917-1990) who saw active service for the Norwegian Navy.